igolas0/CarND-Traffic-Sign-Classifier-Project/README.md

 ![alt text][image20] ![alt text][image17]

-Still, the CNN was double so sure about its first guess than about the second one, so its prediction was fairly solid on the 8th image.
+Still, the CNN was twice as sure about its first guess than about the second one, so its prediction was fairly solid on the 8th image.
 As we can observe in the table above its next guesses were all speed limit signs.

 The other two examples where our model did not show above 99.9% confidence were a 100 km/h (72.1% probability) and a 30 km/h speed limit sign (96.7% probability).
 It seems that speed limit signs are the most difficult to predict due to the similarity among them.

-### 10. Transfer Learning
+### 7. Transfer Learning

-On a second [iPython Notebook](./Traffic_Sign_Classifier_Transfer_Learning.ipynb) I try using Transfer Learning to solve this problem.
+On a second [iPython Notebook](./Traffic_Sign_Classifier_Transfer_Learning.ipynb) I use Transfer Learning to solve this problem.

 I started out experimenting with VGG19 and VGG16, but they were pretty memory intensive even for my GTX 1070 (I was using a generator to resize the images on the fly to 224x224).